 Now, we have to discuss the inevitable question that many people will have: how can I induce hyperplasia in my own training?
-According to the above section, you’re going to have to train for a really long time for hyperplasia to occur.
+According to the above section, you’re either going to have to train for a really long time for hyperplasia to occur or you’re going to have to train extremely hard through a ridiculous range of motion.
 Any type of significant gains will take a long time, so don’t ever discount the importance of training longevity when considering gains.

 Weighted stretching is a method in which you perform a specific stretch while holding weights.
 An easy example is a chest stretch – just perform a dumbbell chest flye to the greatest range of motion you can withstand and hold that position for as long as possible.